• Skip to primary navigation

 For those who love the gym and find two a days enjoyable, that’s great and keep going.
 But for those bodybuilders who are in competition prep, the reason you would train twice a day is for added frequency.
 The more time you train effectively, the more you get out of your training and into your performance.
 With all this being said, it relies on you taking the best care of yourself when it comes to nutrition and recovery, so don’t be impulsive about this.
 It requires a well-thought out plan of attack to succeed.

-Let’s take a look at what training twice a day means for us and exactly what it entails.
+Our team at Generation Iron is going to take a look at what training twice a day means for us and exactly what it entails.
 The benefits and drawbacks are good to know, as well as helpful tips and tricks that get us to where we want to be so we maximize our growth as effectively as possible.

 What Are The Benefits Of Training Twice A Day?